Trinity CE High School

 “Faith in the City, Value in People, Excellence in Education”

 Trinity’s most recent Ofsted Inspection took place in January 2014 when we were judged to be ‘outstanding’ in all categories and ‘outstanding for overall effectiveness’.
 The most recent National Society (Anglican) Inspection (June 2016) assessed us as ‘outstanding’ in every category and ‘outstanding’ overall.
 The hard work and dedication of colleagues helped us to achieve two further accolades in 2016: Full International School and Teaching School status.
-We are also an Investors in People employer.

 We have a good reputation for supporting the needs of students, providing excellent pastoral and academic support.
 Systems are kept simple so that students are clear about staff expectations regarding behaviour and that it is their responsibility to make the right choices.
 Teachers are fully supported, with students quickly removed by Senior Leadership for lack of respect or inattentiveness.
 As a result, students at Trinity are well behaved and there is a positive atmosphere in the school.
 Staff in all locations and posts work hard, support one another and enjoy the intrinsic rewards of working in a well-respected and oversubscribed school.